paweljarosz/defarc/README.md

 	local connections_for_source_id = defarc.get_connections_for_source_id("proper-source-id")
 ```

-### .get_connection_by_id(connection_id)
+### get_connection_by_id(connection_id)
 Returns a table with selected connection data.
 One need to provide a proper connection id, otherwise it will return nil.

 * **PARAMETER:** `connection_id` (string) - an id of a connection from Arcweave JSON
 * **RETURNS:** `connection_table` (table) - a table with data regarding selected connection, where for each key (connection_id), value is a table with connection data